What Are the Best Lightweight Roof Tiles?

 Lightweight, Synthetic Alternatives to Natural Tiles

-Brava offers composite tiles that are durable, lightweight alternatives to slate, clay, shakes, and concrete roofing tile.
+Unlike the traditional and more-heavy materials used for roofing, Brava composite tiles are durable, lightweight alternatives to slate, clay, shakes, and concrete roofing tiles.
 While there is no such thing as a lightweight concrete roof, two popular options are synthetic Spanish and slate tile.
 Another lightweight synthetic option—cedar shake—is an easy-care alternative to natural wood.

 Barrel Roof Tile (Spanish Tile)